migliio/mg-nix/README.txt

   - `./machines': configuration files for different virtual machines.
   - `./scripts': additional scripts or utilities that assist with managing the virtual machines.
+  - `./configs': minimal configuration files to speed up the machine setup.

 2.1 Files and usage